tusharmishra288/File-reading-in-python/README.md

-# File-reading-in-python
+# File-handling-in-python
-Contains reading of different types of files.
+Contains reading and writing of different types of files.